soapopera12/soapopera12/README.md

 ## 👋 Hi there, I am soap opera

+- Data Science
-I am passionate about machine learning, Cellular and Wi-Fi connection, and academic research.
+- Cellular and Wi-Fi Networking
+- Academic research

 <!---
 <h3>Some tools I use</h3>